Exelotl24/data-science-S2025/challenges/c09-income-assignment.md

   this trend exist?
   - Generally, on a log scale, standard error decreases as population increases.
-This might happen because more data points decreases the standard error, larger samples are more accurate representations of the population.
+This might happen because more data points decreases the standard error, larger samples that are proportional to the target population are more accurate representations of the population.
+A larger population in general though would not lead to a larger sample size.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
-  - It can be more difficult to study smaller counties because there is a smaller population (less data points) so it may be less representative or accurate to a larger population.
+  - It can be more difficult to study smaller counties because there is a smaller population, or a sample size not proportional to the population (less data points) so it may be less representative or accurate to a larger population.

 # Going Further